emelyr3270/sep10-freedom-project/blog/entry03.md

 Currently, Im in the brainstorming stage of my EDP.
 By doing this, i researched tools/hardwares and softwares that already exists that help animators create their animation.
 I then thought of ways that could help animators speed up their process and combinding a mixture of traditional and digital animation.
 Then i planned innovations that weren't created yet.

 ## Skills
+###  Data Collection:
+When researching, I gathered as much information i could find to see how i can develop innovations to create my very own idea.
+I was able to obvserve how one got and idea and why.

+### Creative thinking skills:
+I learned how to think creatively by inputing my information of animation and thinking of possible solutions to make animation easier for others.
+I also created sketching of how my ideas could come to live.
+It helped me see a clear visual of my brainstorming and allowed my creativity to do its thing.

+## Next steps